 87. Become a walking advert

 Get some t-shirts printed with your company logo and web address and wear them whenever you're out and about.
 If you've got staff, get them to wear branded clothing too.

 88. Buy marketing lists

-There are many services that give you access to lists of potential customers, all ready for you to target with your own campaigns.
+Many services give you access to lists of potential customers, all ready for you to target with your campaigns.
 Although sometimes expensive, these lists can prove invaluable.
 There's Marketscan as an example but plenty of others are available.
 Type 'mailing lists' into Google to find something relevant for you.

 89. Advertise on other people's e-newsletters